 How long does it take to earn a Doctorate of Education online?

 Drexel operates on the quarter system, which means there are four terms in a calendar year (Winter, Spring, Summer, Fall).
-The online EdD program requires 60.5-61.5 quarter credits.
+The online EdD program requires 59.5 quarter credits.
 As working professionals, part-time students typically take three years to earn their degree as part of a cohort.
-There is also a one-course per term non-cohort plan of study that can be completed in five years.
+There is also a one-course per term plan of study that can be completed in five years.

 Drexel's online EdD is specifically designed for working professionals.
 The online coursework and no residency requirement means that you can learn on your own schedule.